wavesoft/robob/README.md

 It uses a powerful, extensible, human-readable YAML ruleset for defining your specifications.

+You can learn more on the [Wiki Page](https://github.com/wavesoft/robob/wiki)!

 ## Installing

 Robob has a few requirements.
 To install them you can use pip: